 UX design stands for user experience design.
 It is concerned with the ways in which a user interacts with and navigates through an app.
 UI design, on the other hand, stands for User Interface design, and is the physical look of the app.

 In the past, there have been times that UI has been more important than UX when it comes to design.
 Prioritising UI means that you ensure that the app looks great, and conforms to brand guidelines.
 However, today, when it comes to app design: UX reigns supreme.
 If you’re planning to create an app, here are some reason that you should be focused on UX.

 Function over Form

-Our Attention Spans are Shot
+Our Attention Spans are Short

-A recent study showed that humans have shorter attention spans than goldfish; apparently our attention spans are only 8 seconds long!
+A recent study showed that humans have shorter attention spans than goldfish.
+Apparently our attention spans are only 8 seconds long!
 That means that your app needs to cater to people who can’t wait or focus very long, which means it needs to function well–and quickly.
 Designers need to focus on important UX stuff to make sure apps are usable (and enjoyable to use); for example, they should choose common navigation patterns so users don’t have to spend a long time learning how to get around, they should offer animated gestures so users quickly get how each of their movements affects the app, and they should offer pop-ups and help, so that if users do get confused or pause, they don’t simply abandon the app, instead of working harder to figure out how to use it.

 Mobile Usage Takes Over

 In recent years, mobile Internet usage surpassed desktop usage.
 This proves that people are using their devices and the apps on them on the go– which means there’s a good chance their focus is wandering or their attention is split between multiple things.
 Since mobile usage has taken over, it’s important to focus on UX to make it as easy as possible for someone to use an app.
 Users don’t have as much time to take in how an app looks– they simply want to take advantage of its function and features and get on with whatever else they’re doing.